 Regular meetings include:

-- Weekly clinical issues conference.
+- Weekly clinical issues group.
 This meeting is held on Tuesday mornings.

 - Weekly didactic seminar and staff meeting.
 The focus of the didactic seminars alternates each year between theoretical perspectives and treatment techniques and modalities.
-Seminars and staff meetings are held on Friday mornings.
+These groups are held on Friday mornings.

-- Bi-weekly professional development/group dynamics seminar.
+- Bi-weekly Process Learning Group.
 Separate groups are held for first-year and second-year trainees.
-The groups meet on Friday afternoons from 1:00 - 2:30.
+The groups meet on Friday afternoons.

 - One or more TPI committee meetings—usually monthly.
 As a way to become more familiar with the organization and larger TPI community, staff therapists join at least one standing committee or serve as a staff representative on the Institute’s governing council.